bacardi55/gtl/README.md

 # Maximum number of entries showed in cli mode.
 If --limit is used, it will overide this setting.
 # Will be ignored in tui mode.
 cli_limit = 10
-# Mode: either cli or tui
+# Mode: either cli, tui or gemini
 mode = "tui"
 # If false, standard ascii characters will be used.
 tui_status_emoji = false